ibnumardini/ibnumardini/README.md

 - 🔭 I’m currently working on software house, you can check <a href="https://qodrbee.com/">PT.
 QODRBee Berinovasi</a>
 - 🌱 I’m currently learning Golang
-- 😄 I'm natively speak Indonesian & Jawa and learnly speak english
+- 😄 I'm natively speak Indonesian & Jawa and learnly speak English
 - 📫 You can reach me at fatkurozy.muhammad28@gmail.com